acozza2/Bio-511/README.md

 My questions that I would like to answer are:
 •	Do the measurements of cutthroat vary synchronously in all creeks within the watershed?
-Predictor variables: creek site. response variable: size of cutthroat o	Hypothesis: densities and measurements correlate more to the abiotic factors than the fact that they are part of the same watershed. o	Statistical analyses: linear regression
+Predictor variables: creek site. response variable: size of cutthroat o	Hypothesis: dmeasurements correlate more to the abiotic factors than the fact that they are part of the same watershed. o	Statistical analyses: linear regression
 	Assumptions: linear relationship*(issue opening data in R to check), normality, little/no collinearity, homogeneity of residuals.

-•	Do densities and/or measurements of cutthroat correlate to abiotic factors of the steams?
+•	Do measurements of fish correlate to abiotic factors of the steams?
+Do separate species?
 Predictor variable: wetted width, water depth and stream gradient.
-Response variable: density and cutthroat measurements. o	Hypothesis: densities and measurements increase with channel width and depth. o	Statistical analyses: multiple linear regression
+Response variable: species and measurements. o	Hypothesis: species richness and measurements increase with channel width and depth. o	Statistical analyses: multiple linear regression
 	Assumptions: linear relationship*(issue opening data in R to check), normality, no collinearity, homogeneity of residuals